 The Legislation Sub-Committee

-Is a working group of the CMLTA Council and is comprised of nine Regulated Members consisting of the Council President-Elect and Past President, and seven volunteer Regulated Members at large.
+Is a working group of the CMLTA Council and is comprised of nine Regulated Members consisting of the Council Vice President and eight (8) volunteer Regulated Members at large.
 The purpose of this group is to revise and/or draft CMLTA Bylaws, policies, and other CMLTA documents for Council consideration and approval, and to interpret the HPA and the Medical Laboratory Technologists Profession Regulation for the purpose of application and revision of policy regarding registration, continuing competence, and complaints of unprofessional conduct.
 If you have a desire to learn more about the legislation supporting the CMLTA and you have the ability to commit to a term, you may be a good fit for the Legislation Sub-Committee might be of interest to you.